-We took the unusual step several years ago of agreeing to our dogs to go home with people or out for the day even though many people thought this would be unsettling for rescue dogs..
-Our dogs loved their trips and were photographed surfing sofa and lounging in the sun in back gardens!
-BUT yes its difficult returning them back in their kennels but always with the thought in everyone's mind...until the next time and here's wishing your home comes soon.
+We took the unusual step several years ago of agreeing to let our kennelled dogs accompany volunteers on Day Trips or go home with them for Weekend Fostering.
+Many people thought this would be unsettling for rescue dogs, but our dogs enjoyed their breaks from kennel life, loved their trips, and were photographed sofa surfing, lounging in the sun, and in back gardens, showing just how fantastic they can be in a real home.
+It is difficult returning them back in their kennels, but we do so always with the thought in our minds... 'until the next time, and here's wishing your home comes soon.'

-Days out: If you would like to offer one of our dog's time out of their kennel for a day then we welcome this for inducted dog walkers; fosterers or people who have homed a Rescue Remedies dog.
+If you would like to offer one of our dogs time out of their kennel for a day, we welcome this from inducted dog walkers, fosterers, or families who have already homed a Rescue Remedies dog.

-You can state/specify a dog but we may discuss what dog we either feel is the more appropriate or most needy, so please be open for discussion on this, as with the timings.
+You can specify a dog, but we may discuss another dog we feel is more appropriate or most needy, so please be open for discussion on this.

-I will then discuss this with the appropriate Kennel Co-ordinator Volunteer and kennel staff and they or I will come back to you to firm up details and log the planned event within our Support members section We will link in with the kennel owners but you will be given stringent times re 'back by' so not to adversely affect the kennel owners and their routines.
+xxlynne will discuss this with the appropriate Kennel Coordinator Volunteer and kennel staff, and she or they will come back to you to firm up details and log the planned event within our private Members Support section.
+We will link in with the kennel owners, and you will be given a stringent time frame in which to return the dog, so as not to adversely affect the kennel owners and their routines.
 Please inform kennel staff on arrival and remind them when you will return.
-Treat all kennel staff with the upmost respect.
+Please, treat all kennel staff with the upmost respect.

-Impulse outings: We are not adverse to impromptu events providing a speedy version of the above is followed.
-For example; a voluntary dog walker asking if its OK for them to take the dog off for the rest of the afternoon and bring them back the next day or before the kennels close.
+We are not adverse to impromptu events, providing a speedy version of the above is followed.
+For example, a volunteer dog walker asking whether it's okay for them to take the dog out for the rest of the afternoon and bring them back the next day, or before the kennels close.

-In each case this must be sanctioned with myself, reported and recorded by the kennel owners with a mobile no of Kennel Co-ordinator sanctioning it and the person(s) taking the dog as a point of reference contact should you fail to return.
+In each case, this must be sanctioned by xxlynne, reported and recorded by the kennel owners, and the mobile number of the Kennel Coordinator sanctioning it, and the person(s) taking the dog as a point of reference contact should you fail to return the dog.

-On all these occasions it is imperative that our dogs must be kept on a harness attached to a lead and be wearing our collar and disc.
-Under NO circumstances must a dog be off lead as this will invalidate our insurance cover should an incident occur, and you would be held liable personally not us.
-Our insurance does not cover damage to home or car and we do not cover this either, so you must take care and be responsible.
+On all these occasions it is imperative that our dogs be kept on a harness attached to a lead, and be wearing our collar and disc.
+Under NO circumstances must a dog be off-lead, as this will invalidate our insurance cover should an incident occur, and you will be held liable personally, not us.
+Our insurance does not cover damage to home or car, and we will not cover this either, so you must take care and be responsible.

-Weekend fostering: Visiting into home premises: Generally weekend fostering should be proceeded with the same degree of clear communications adhered to above but also by completion of a online fostering form Fostering procedure and we may choose to carry out a home check.
+Generally weekend fostering should be proceeded with the same degree of clear communications adhered to above, but also by completion of an online fostering form.
+You must follow fostering procedure, and we may choose to carry out a home check.

-If a visit to own home premises or friends/relatives occurs during a day out as above I.e. to premises not vetted by ourselves - we ask that this is done only with a clear understanding that those premises are assessed as completely secure and any other pets are prepared for by the person/s in charge of our dog or ideally absent.
-For example our worse case scenario is a terrier let loose in an insecure garden or a dog visiting other pets in their home not properly assessed and a fight ensues.
-It is the responsibility of the person in charge of our dog/s to assure our dog's safety at all times.
+If a visit to your own home premises or friends/relatives premises occurs during a day out as above, to premises not vetted by ourselves, we ask that this is done only with a clear understanding that those premises are assessed as completely secure, and any other pets are prepared by the person in charge of our dog, or are ideally absent.
+For example, our worse case scenario is a terrier let loose in an insecure garden, or a dog visiting other pets in their home who has not been properly assessed, and a fight ensues.
+It is the responsibility of the person in charge of our dog to assure our dog's safety at all times.

-XXX PLEASE use the time out to take good pictures of our dog in interesting relaxed settings for their thread XXX xxlynne
+PLEASE use the dog's time out of kennels to take pictures of it in interesting, relaxed settings to post on their thread!

 1 post • Page 1 of 1